bug400/pyilper/INSTALL.md

 pyILPER requires:

-* Python 3.5 or higher (Python 3.10 is only supported for pyILPER 1.8.6 and above)
+* Python 3.5 or higher
-* QT 5.6 or higher
-* PyQt compatible to the Python and Qt version
+* Qt 5.9 or higher with the PyQt5 language bindings or Qt 6.3 with the PySide6 language bindings
 * The Python bindings for either Qt Webkit or Qt Webengine
-* Pyserial  2.7
+* Pyserial  2.7 or higher
 * [LIFUTILS](https://github.com/bug400/lifutils/releases) (the most recent version)

 It is recommended to use the [ANACONDA platform](https://www.continuum.io)